project-gemmi/gemmi/docs/grid.rst

   around it is produced using CCP4 utilities such as ``fft`` and ``mapmask``,
 * or a map is made for the asymmetric unit (asu), and the program that reads the map is supposed to expand the symmetry.
-This approach is used by the CCP4 clipper library and by programs that use this library, such as Coot.
+This approach is used by the CCP4 clipper library and by programs that use this library, such as ``cfft`` and Coot.

 The latter approach generates map for exactly one asu, if possible.
-It is not possible if the shape of the asu in fractional coordinates is not rectangular, and in such cases we must have some redundancy.
+It is not possible if the shape of the asu in fractional coordinates is not rectangular, and in such case we must have some redundancy.
 On average, the maps generated for asu are significantly smaller, as compared in the
 `UglyMol wiki <https://github.com/uglymol/uglymol/wiki/ccp4-dsn6-mtz>`_.

 Nowadays, the CCP4 format is rarely used in crystallography.
-Almost all programs read the reflection data and calculate maps internally.
+Almost all programs read the reflection data and calculate maps on the fly.

 C++
 ---